kudaz28/TrumpBot/README.md

 # LTSM (Recurrent Neural Network) for Tweet Generation

 This is an experiment in using a double stacked LTSM to build a character model that can generate novel tweets.
+Most of the code is modified from the excellent examples provided in the (Keras Example Folder)[https://github.com/fchollet/keras/tree/master/examples].

 Here's some examples of this trained on political tweets, and then fine tuned on the tweets of Donald Trump...